UCRajkumar/ecSeg/README.md

 inpath : path to folder containing images
 FISH_color : FISH color
 color_sensitivity : Sensitivity to FISH color.
-Value between 0 (most sensitive) and 255 (least sensitive)
+Value between 0 (most sensitive) and 255 (least sensitive) min_score : 0.95
+nms_threshold : Threshold to suppress oversegmentation.
+(Recommendation: Leave to default value.) scale_ratio : Ratio of how big the cells are to the image size.
+(For non-tissue images, use a scale ratio of 0.4)
 ````

 #### Output

 1. **nuclei_fish.csv** - Each row represents a single nucleus.
 Column headers are as follows:
     1. “image_name” - Name of image
+    2. “nuclei center” - Center of each nuclei
-    2. “# of fish pixels" - # of ecDNA based on DAPI only.
+    3. “# of fish pixels" - # of ecDNA based on DAPI only.
-    3. “# of nuclei pixels” - # of ecDNA based on that FISH color only.
+    4. “# of nuclei pixels” - # of ecDNA based on that FISH color only.

 ## Bibtex
 ```